Syncing 10,000 leads/mo? GET A DEMO

 Key takeaways

-Among the advertising options available, lead generation ads are particularly incisive.
-Due to their mobile-friendly format and to the popularity of the platforms, Facebook and Instagram Lead Ads are a great tool for schools to generate student leads.
+Due to their mobile-friendly format and the popularity of the platforms, Facebook and Instagram lead ads are a great tool for schools to generate student leads.

 Schools can also leverage lead generation ads to retarget prospective students based on an interest they expressed, or to acquire student leads who resemble their target group.

-On top of that, leveraging the fact that students appreciate texting for certain steps of the process, universities can create specific lead ad campaigns with the goal to collect students’ phone numbers to help them remember application deadlines and campus events.
+On top of that, by leveraging the fact that students appreciate texting for certain steps of the process, universities can create specific lead ad campaigns to collect students’ phone numbers, helping them remember application deadlines and campus events.

 Finally, private schools should also remember to include the students’ parents in their marketing campaigns, as they play an important role in the final decision.